 - Training staff in disaster response

-Why They’re Important: Proactive planning minimizes the impact of disasters and ensures shelters can respond effectively when emergencies occur.
+Proactive planning minimizes the impact of disasters and ensures shelters can respond effectively when emergencies occur.
+For instance, a shelter might use this funding to create a mobile unit capable of relocating animals during hurricanes or wildfires.

 12. Innovation Grant